-- GERM111 and GERB111 are beginners' courses.
+- a) GERM111 and GERB111 are beginners' courses.
 No prior knowledge of German is required to register for these modules. - b) Students who passed matric German with a final mark of 65% or higher or have obtained a certificate equal to level A2 of the Common European Framework of Reference for Languages from an accredited language learning institution in less than six months prior to the commencement of their studies at the NWU may register and participate in GERM211 if they do not have any timetable clashes.
-They also need to register for the first-year modules in order to be able to apply for recognition of credits of these modules.
-If such a student only continues with GERM211 and GERM221 in his/her second year of study, he/she does not need to participate in first-year modules such as GERM111 and GERM121 but needs to be registered for these modules to obtain the credits.

-- c) If a qualification (such as 65%+ for matric German or an A2+ certificate) has been obtained more than 2 years prior to registration for German, an admission test is required.
+If such a student has such a qualification, he/she may not apply for acknowledgement of credits of GERM111/GERM121 GERB111/GERB121 but must apply for exemption of passing these modules.
+If a person has no qualification that is similar to the GERM111 & GERM121 or GERB111 & GERB121 levels, he/she may either apply for exemption or apply for acknowledgement of the modules and their credits to be able to register for GERM211 and GERM221.
+If such a student only continues with GERM211 and GERM221 in his/her second year of study, he/she does not need to participate in first-year modules such as GERM111 and GERM121. - c) If a qualification (such as 65%+ for matric German or an A2+ certificate) has been obtained more than 2 years prior to registration for German, an admission test is required.
 The results of this test will determine whether a student will be allowed to register for GERM111/GERM121 or GERB111/GERB121 or GERM211.
 Allowances could be made under exceptional circumstances after having consulted with the subject chair. - d) Students with prior knowledge of German, but who do not have official proof of proficiency, will be required to partake in an admission test.
-The results of this test will determine whether a student will be allowed to register for GERM111/GERM121 or GERB111/GERB121 or GERM211. - Students who have passed GERB121 will be allowed to continue with GERM211. - f) Credits cannot be obtained for both GERM111 and GERB111 neither for both GERM121 and GERB121.
-A student may therefore not take both first-year GERM and GERB modules if the credits for both will be counted towards the total credits for obtaining a qualification.
+The results of this test will determine whether a student will be allowed to register for GERM111/GERM121 or GERB111/GERB121 or GERM211. - e) Students who have passed GERB121 will be allowed to continue with GERM211. - f) Credits cannot be obtained for both GERM111 and GERB111 neither for both GERM121 and GERB121.
+A student may therefore not register for both first-year GERM and GERB modules if the credits for both will be counted towards the total credits for obtaining a qualification.

-HUM.1.12.8 Language Practice
+HUM.2.8 LANGUAGE PRACTICE